Crafting Winning Law Firm Website Content

 Now we’re getting into the land of extra credit.
 We have a few additional tips to help you get the most value out of your efforts.

-First stop: Google Search Console
+First stop for law firm websites: Google Search Console

 The next step after we hit publish on any page or post is to submit it to Google Search Console.
 Google’s crawling technology is so good that you don’t really need to do this step manually, but we still do because it helps you get indexed quicker.